 What is the Makerspace?

 The Makerspace is a space designed to help students, faculty and staff bring their creative ideas to life.
 Access tools like our sewing machine & button maker, and experiment with items in our emerging technology collection, like Arduino and Raspberry Pi.
+Record a podcast or video in our Recording Studio or test out our virtual reality headsets.
 Experiment, discover, tinker and collaborate.